 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

-Description: Syscr.exe is not essential for Windows and will often cause problems.
+Description: Syscr.exe is not essential for the Windows OS and causes relatively few problems.
 The file syscr.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 10/8/7/XP are 172,032 bytes (60% of all occurrences), 126,976 bytes or 98,304 bytes.

 There is no file information.
 The program has no visible window.
 The syscr.exe file is not a Windows system file.
-Therefore the technical security rating is 51% dangerous.
+Therefore the technical security rating is 51% dangerous, however you should also read the user reviews.

 Recommended: Identify syscr.exe related errors